 On March 1, 2022, our board of directors approved a stock repurchase program authorizing us to repurchase up to \$150.0 million of our common stock, with no fixed expiration.
-Stock repurchases under this program may be made through any manner, including open market transactions, accelerated share repurchase agreements, or privately negotiated transactions with third parties, and in such amounts as management deems appropriate.
-Open market repurchases will be structured to occur in accordance with applicable federal securities laws, including within the pricing and volume requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-We may also, from time to time, enter into Rule 10b5-1 plans to facilitate repurchases of our shares of common stock under this authorization.
-This program does not obligate us to acquire any particular amount of common stock and may be modified, suspended or terminated at any time at the discretion of our board of directors.
+At September 30, 2023, there are no funds available for future repurchases under this stock repurchase program.
+Stock repurchases under this program could be made through any manner, including open market transactions, accelerated stock repurchase agreements, or privately negotiated transactions with third parties, and in such amounts as management deems appropriate.
+Open market repurchases were structured to occur in accordance with applicable federal securities laws, including within the pricing and volume requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
+We also, from time to time, entered into Rule 10b5-1 plans to facilitate repurchases of our shares of common stock under this authorization.
+This program did not obligate us to acquire any particular amount of common stock and could be modified, suspended or terminated at any time at the discretion of our board of directors.